 Results 1–10 of 25 for "Curriculum"X related to "State Leadership Conference--Advocacy..."
-Refine Your Search Refine Your Search TopicEducation (26)Children (5)HIV & AIDS (4)Learning & memory (4)Personality (2) 5 more... [+] Anxiety (1)Bullying (1)Emotional health (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (1)Author/ContributorArnold, J. David (1)Benjamin, Ludy T. Jr. (1)Bernstein, Douglas A. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Carey, Michael P. (1)Dwyer, Carol (1)Eagleston, Jean R. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 25 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (23)Children (5)Learning & memory (4)Anxiety (1)Bullying (1) 5 more... [+] Emotional health (1)HIV & AIDS (1)Personality (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorArnold, J. David (1)Bernstein, Douglas A. (1)Brabeck, Mary (1)Britton, Paula J. (1)Dwyer, Carol (1) 12 more... [+] Eagleston, Jean R. (1)Graham, Sandra (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kennedy, Darlene (1)Kratochwill, Tom (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)Moffett, Mary Margaret (1)Rhodes, Nancy (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 25 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 2.1: The Role of Prior Information In Dream AnalysisThe interpretation of dreams, like other stimuli, can be influenced by prior knowledge, expectancies, motivation, emotion and other top down processes.
 Curriculum 2.Activity 5.4: Cognitive StylesCognitive styles are consistencies in our ways of processing information that are less value laden than character types or personality traits.Curriculum 3.Activity 1.1: The Psychosocial Family TreeThe psychosocial family tree is based on multigenerational systems theory of family therapy, examining how transgenerational family psychosocial factors may contribute to the development of psychopathology.Curriculum 4.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 5.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
-Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 6.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 7.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 8.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum 6.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 7.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 8.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
 For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 9.Lesson 1: Motivation: TheoriesLesson on instincts, drive-reduction theory, arousal, incentives and cognitive consistency.Curriculum 10.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 25 for "Curriculum"X related to "State Leadership Conference--Advocacy..."